DHUniWien/tradition_repo/README.md

 Stemmarest is a [Neo4j](http://neo4j.com/)-based repository for variant text traditions (i.e. texts that have been transmitted in multiple manuscripts).
 The repository is accessed via a REST API, documentation for which [can be found here](https://dhuniwien.github.io/tradition_repo/).

-Development of Stemmarest was begun by a team of software engineering students at the University of Bern, and since 2016 has been continued by the Digital Humanities group at the University of Vienna.
+Development of Stemmarest was begun by a team of software engineering students at the [University of Bern](https://www.unibe.ch/), and since 2016 has been continued by the [Digital Humanities group at the University of Vienna](https://acdh.univie.ac.at/) with financial support from the [Swiss National Science Foundation](http://www.snf.ch/en/Pages/default.aspx).

 ## Downloading